(keep reading to learn what happened)

 The issues seemed to have something to do with face masks and general public health order violations such as no social distancing, no seating system in place, and normal bar operations.

-If anything changes, we’ll be sure to update this page.
+If anything changes, I’ll be sure to update this page.

 Ami Benari owns other billiards bars in Colorado